taylorwatsonb/weather-forecast-ml/README.md

-# 🌤️ Taylor's Weather Forecasting with ML
+# 🌤️ Weather Forecasting with ML

 An advanced weather forecasting application that combines real-time weather data with machine learning capabilities.
 This project features an interactive interface for model training, weather data visualization, and intelligent weather predictions.